Black Hat Briefings

-Black Hat Briefings (commonly referred to as Black Hat) is a computer security conference that provides security consulting, training, and briefings to hackers, corporations, and government agencies around the world.
+Black Hat Briefings (commonly referred to as Black Hat) is a computer security conference that provides security consulting, training, and briefings to security hackers, corporations, and government agencies around the world.
 Black Hat brings together a variety of people interested in information security ranging from non-technical individuals, executives, hackers, and security professionals.
-The conference takes place regularly in Las Vegas, Barcelona, London and Riyadh.
-The conference has also been hosted in Amsterdam, Tokyo, and Washington, D.C. in the past.
+The conference takes place regularly in Las Vegas, Barcelona, London and Riyadh but has also been hosted in Amsterdam, Tokyo, and Washington, D.C. in the past.

 History

 The first Black Hat was held July 7-10, 1997 in Las Vegas, immediately prior to DEF CON 5.
 The conference was aimed at the computer industry, promising to give them privileged insight into the minds and motivations of their hacker adversaries.
-Its organizers stated: "While many conferences focus on information and network security, only the Black Hat Briefings will put your engineers and software programmers face-to-face with today's cutting edge computer security experts and 'hackers.'"
+Its organizers stated: "While many conferences focus on information and network security, only the Black Hat Briefings will put your engineers and software programmers face-to-face with today's cutting edge computer security experts and 'hackers'."
 It was presented by DEF CON Communications and Cambridge Technology Partners.
 It was founded by Jeff Moss, who also founded DEF CON, and is currently the Conference Chair of the Black Hat Review Board.
-These are considered the premier information security conferences in the world.
-Black Hat started as a single annual conference in Las Vegas, Nevada and is now held in multiple locations around the world.
-Black Hat was acquired by CMP Media, a subsidiary of U.K.-based United Business Media (UBM) in 2005.
+Black Hat started as a single annual conference in Las Vegas, Nevada, and is now held in multiple locations around the world.
+Black Hat Briefings was acquired by CMP Media, a subsidiary of U.K.-based United Business Media (UBM) in 2005 which was then acquired by Informa Tech in June 2018.
+After a corporate reorganization in 2025, Black Hat Briefings was moved to the Informa Festivals division.

-Culture

-Black Hat is typically scheduled prior to DEF CON with many attendees going to both conferences.
-It has been perceived by the security industry as a more corporate security conference whereas DEF CON is more informal.

-Purpose
+Components

-The conference is composed of three major sections: the Black Hat Briefings, Black Hat Trainings, and Black Hat Arsenal.
+The conference is composed of three major sections which include briefings, trainings, and arsenal.

+Briefings

 The Briefings are composed of tracks, covering various topics including reverse engineering, identity and privacy, and hacking.
 The briefings also contain keynote speeches from leading voices in the information security field, including Robert Lentz, Chief Security Officer, United States Department of Defense; Michael Lynn; Amit Yoran, former Director of the National Cyber Security Division of the Department of Homeland Security; and General Keith B. Alexander, former Director of the National Security Agency and former commander of the United States Cyber Command.

+Trainings

 Training is offered by various computer security vendors and individual security professionals.
 The conference has hosted the National Security Agency's information assurance manager course, and various courses by Cisco Systems, Offensive Security, and others.

+Arsenal

 Arsenal is a portion of the conference dedicated to giving researchers and the open source community a place to showcase their latest open-source information security tools.
 Arsenal primarily consists of live tool demonstrations in a setting where attendees can ask questions about the tools and sometimes use them.
 It was added in 2010.
 ToolsWatch maintains an archive of all Black Hat Briefings Arsenals.